sathish-t/nanopore-mod-course/materials/base-mod-detection.md

 ![Muller et al figure showing origins and BrdU, Thymidine addition](muller_origins.png)

-We will look into these features more in a [session]({{ site.baseurl }}/lectures/case-study) tomorrow.
+In the course, we will just learn how to execute the `forkSense` command.
-Today, we will just learn how to execute the `forkSense` command and save the biological interpretations for tomorrow.
+Please discuss the biological interpretations with the instructors if you are interested.

 ```bash
 # Please change to the output directory using the cd command.